luehrsenheinrich/afb_instant_articles/tags/0.8.5/readme.txt

 License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin lets your WordPress display instant articles directly on your facebook page.
+This plugin creates a special RSS Feed for your WordPress blog to harvest the power of Facebook Instant Articles.
+Instant Articles is a new technology by Facebook that will load your webpage content „instant“.
+That means Facebook will cache your articles on Facebooks servers and will load them within the native FB iOS or Android App without opening a browser window and connecting to your webserver.

 == Description ==